When I look out my window

 And when I look in my window

-so many different people to be.
+so many different people to

 That it's strange